What’s Going on With Trump’s TikTok Ban and the Microsoft Deal?

 For the past several years, I’ve warned that the biggest threat to the internet is the technological cold war between the reasonably open, free internet of the West, and the closed authoritarian internet of the East.
 Now, with the President’s repudiation of free speech and open markets, I worry whether there isn’t as much difference between the two sides after all.

-There could be other political consequences, too.
+And there could be other political consequences.
 In early July, a Morning Consult survey unsurprisingly found that Republicans and older adults expressed the most support for banning TikTok, while 59 percent of Generation Z respondents opposed it.
 Furthermore, one in four adult members of Generation Z said they were more inclined to use TikTok after learning the U.S. was considering banning it.
 In addition, NBC News noted on Saturday that banning TikTok could prompt first-time voters to seek electoral revenge:

 The popular app that has 100 million users in the U.S. has proved especially vital to many during the coronavirus pandemic as a source of entertainment, community and education, a half-dozen users told NBC News in interviews Saturday.
 They said TikTok has helped them both unplug from the harsh realities of the world and plug into communities that make them feel connected.
 Some said that if Trump does ban the app, it could motivate many young TikTokers to vote against the president in the November election.

-Note: This post has been updated to include additional analysis and information.